SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

   // AVR Dx, Ex, and tinyAVR 2-series this will be sampled 4 times using the accumulation function, and then rightshifted once
   // tinyAVR 0/1-series, this will be sampled 64 times, as we need 3 more bits, hence we need to take 2^(3*2) = 64 samples then rightshift them 3 times., int32_t adc_reading2 = analogReadEnh(PIN_PD2, ADC_ACC128);
   // Take 128 samples and accumulate them.
-This value, k, is 19 bits wide; on Dx-series parts, this is truncated to 16 bits - the hardware does not expose the three LSBs.
-0/1-series can only measure to 15
+This value, k, is 19 bits wide; on the Dx-series parts, this is truncated to 16 bits - the hardware does not expose the three LSBs.
 ```

 Negative values from ADC_ENH always indicate a runtime error; these values are easily recognized, as they are huge negative numbers